 Clinical PsychologistNew York State Licensed

-IF NOT VACCINATED, I WILL CONTINUE TO CONDUCT SESSIONS ONLINE USING THE DOXY.ME PROGRAM OR BY PHONE.
+ONLINE SESSIONS ARE HELD USING THE DOXY.ME PROGRAM.
 TO START YOUR VIDEO THERAPY SESSION ONLINE, TYPE THE FOLLOWING LINK INTO THE TOP OF YOUR BROWSER A FEW MINUTES BEFORE YOUR APPOINTMENT TIME:

 THEN ENTER YOUR NAME ON THE WELCOME SCREEN, CLICK “CHECK IN” AND ENABLE/ALLOW YOUR CAMERA.
-IF YOU PREFER TO HAVE YOUR SESSION BY PHONE, SIMPLY CALL 607-741-1212 AT THE TIME OF YOUR APPOINTMENT.
+IF YOU ARRANGED TO HAVE YOUR SESSION BY PHONE, SIMPLY CALL 607-741-1212 AT THE TIME OF YOUR APPOINTMENT.

 In addition to philosophy, science and religion — psychology has taught us a great deal about human behavior.
 We’re better at understanding our emotions and thoughts, choices and patterns, motivations and defenses, attractions and conflicts.
 Acquiring these insights is an essential first step, but learning how to apply them in order to improve our lives is equally as important.Implementing this understanding requires strategies, tools, skill sets and practice.